BrandonBoone/PremierCartShare/README.md

 # PremierCartShare

-Allows www.premierdesigns.com users to share their shopping cart with each other
+This extension allows premierdesigns.com users to share their shopping carts with each other